(CNN) -- Here's some background information about Salmonella.

 Wash hands with soap after changing diapers or using the restroom.

 Wash hands after handling pets.
-Reptiles are especially likely to carry Salmonella and it can contaminate their skin.
+Reptiles are especially likely to carry Salmonella, since it can contaminate their skin.
 Salmonella is also often found in the intestines of chicks and young birds.

 Timeline of recent selected cases in the United States: